top of page

 With self-practice the conditions are set for you to take centre stage and learn something you didn’t know about your self: perhaps it’s the way you breathe, or the way you stand, or the way you move from standing on your feet to standing on your hands, and all that that entails.

-• Self-practice is a tool to help you clear the stresses of everyday life: it’s for the hygiene of the entire mindbody system (a bit like brushing your teeth is for the mouth), and in this sense truly holistic.
+• Self-practice is a tool for managing the stresses of everyday life: it contributes to the overall wellbeing of the mindbody system, and in this sense it is truly holistic.

-• It allows you to develop body awareness in a way that led classes won’t: you can pause and take extra breaths in any posture you wish to see what is happening in the body; you can repeat the same postures several times, perhaps trying different options, to discover which ones work best for your body; it also allows you to stop and rest at any point on a day when you feel particularly tired; or to keep flowing on days when you feel more energised.
+• It allows you to develop body awareness in a way that led classes won’t: you can take extra breaths in any posture if needed; you can repeat the same postures several times, perhaps trying different options; it allows you to stop and rest at any point on a day when you feel particularly tired, or to keep flowing on days when you feel more energised.

 • It’s only in a self-practice context that you can truly find your own pace.

-• You can measure your own progress by working on a sequence that you remember.
+• You can measure your own progress by working on a sequence that you remember (the Ashtanga framework).

-• It is a self-fulfilling activity: you gain satisfaction by completing your practice and then getting on with your day: a sense of both freedom and responsibility accompany a regular self-practice.
+• A sense of both freedom and responsibility accompany a regular self-practice.

 • It’s a way of being in control of your body.

-• Your own breath is your main guidance.
+• Your own breath is your main guidance (not someone else's instructions).

-• You have the power to change the practice and adapt it to the needs of the day, in other words you have the power to make your practice sustainable.
+• You have the power to change the practice and adapt it to the needs of the day, in other words you have the power to make your practice sustainable (which is key for long-term practice).

 • You can have the longest Savasana ever.